 For tension headaches, try acetaminophen, aspirin, or ibuprofen.
 Talk to your provider if you are taking pain medicines 3 or more days a week.

 When to Contact a Medical Professional

 Some headaches may be a sign of a more serious illness.
-Anyone who has these danger signs should seek medical help immediately:
+Seek medical help right away for any of the following:

-- You have cancer and develop a new headache
+- You have a history of cancer or immune system problem (such as HIV/AIDS) and develop a new headache.

 What to Expect at Your Office Visit